 Best Short-Barreled Shotguns

-Today we are going to be talking about short-barrel shotguns.
+Today we are going to be talking about short-barreled shotguns.
 This is a category that theoretically could encompass any type of shotgun as long as the barrel is shorter than average.
 When we say short-barrel shotguns, we need to actually explain what that means in-depth.

 What’s a Short-Barrel Shotgun?